 How long are Eggs good for when prepared in a dish?

 How long are eggs good for?
-How long do eggs last?
-That depends.
+That depends what else is in the dish.
 How long does cheese last?
 In general, eggs are good for as long as the quickest expiring ingredient in the recipe.

 SEARCH Eat By Date

 What are our shelf life resources?